Can you build an ADU on your property?

 A likely response from the official would be to look up your address in their database and advise you of any site restrictions such as set-backs (distance from your boundary where you cannot build), size (square feet) and height (height above existing grade) limitations.
 Most Departments will have an ADU hand-out which will provide you with additional information.

 This initial visit will help you answer the following questions:

 - Can I build an ADU on my property?

 - Are the limitations acceptable?

 - Should I proceed to the next step?

-Option 2 – Ask ADU HQ to do this work for you.
+Option 2 – Ask YardPods to do this work for you.

-ADU HQ can do the research for you and deliver an ADU Feasibility Report.
+YardPods can do the research for you and deliver an ADU Feasibility Report.
 You’ll find out right away if the ADU you want to build is possible.
-For more information about ADU HQ Services, please visit our ADU HQ Feasibility Report page.
+For more information about ADU HQ Services, please visit our Feasibility Study page.